Family: (Anhingidae) Darters

 Preferred Habitat: Wooded swamps.

 Seasonal Occurrence: Very common April through October.
 Less common in other months.
 Breeds in our area.

-Notes by Richard Gibbons: The Anhinga is a large, dark water bird with a long, thin neck.
+Profile by Richard Gibbons: The Anhinga is a large, dark water bird with a long, thin neck.
 It has a long, pointed bill and silver patches on the wings.
 They are graceful fliers and can travel long distances without flapping its wings.
 The Anhinga is known as a water-turkey for its swimming habits and broad tail.
 Another nickname is the snake-bird because of the way it swims with just the long neck and head sticking out of the water.
 They swim lower in the water than many other birds because it has reduced buoyancy due to wetted plumage and dense bones.
-They live in shallow, slow moving water and use nearby perches and banks.
+They live in shallow, slow-moving water and use nearby perches and banks.
 They are generally not found in open water, though it may nest on the edge of lakes and open bays.